-There was a range of great book events including photography, paintings and illustrations from The Art of the Bible to the largest worldwide live exhibition by photographer Chris Close.
+There was a range of great book events including photography, paintings, and illustrations from The Art of the Bible to the largest worldwide live exhibition by photographer Chris Close.
 You can read and discover more at Stories Through Pictures - Edinburgh International Book Festival.

-We're all inspired to travel and discover more about the world we live in, taste the delights of world cuisine and learn about the cultures.
+We're all inspired to travel and discover more about the world we live in, taste the delights of world cuisine, and learn about the cultures.

 "Traveling.
 It leaves you speechless, then turns you into a storyteller" - Ibn Battuta

 Joseph Farrell did just that by following in the footsteps of Robert Louis Stevenson to the beautiful island of Samoa.
-Discover more about the great adventure of Robert Louis Stevenson, how his life lives on and is remembered today in - Robert Louis Stevenson in Samoa.
+Discover more about the great adventure of Robert Louis Stevenson, and how his life lives on and is remembered today in - Robert Louis Stevenson in Samoa.

 Did you know the interior designer William Morris, acclaimed for his elaborate wallpaper designs travelled to Iceland?
 Questions of Travel: William Morris in Iceland written by Lavinia Greenlaw delves into and explores the reasons why we shouldn't stay at home.